zaman-lab/brexitmeter-py/CONTRIBUTING.md

 heroku create
 ```

-Provision a buildpack Google API credentials buildpack, which will generate a "google-credentials.json" file on the server from the contents of an environment variable called `GOOGLE_CREDENTIALS`:
+Provision and configure the Google Application Credentials Buildpack to generate a credentials file on the server:

 ```sh
 heroku buildpacks:add https://github.com/elishaterada/heroku-google-application-credentials-buildpack